amurde/misc_automation/README.md

 # misc_automation
-Some useful scripts and examples
+Scripts and examples
+Some is outdated, some is truncuted and holding strange logic, but usefull for reference